The Thirty-Year Problem

 3. Make capture part of the workflow, not a separate project.

-The reason previous knowledge management initiatives failed is they asked attorneys to do extra work.
+The reason previous knowledge management initiatives failed is that they asked attorneys to do extra work.
 Modern AI can extract knowledge from what people are already doing: emails, documents, voice memos.
 The capture happens automatically.

 The Uncomfortable Truth